 Injured by Fireworks?
 Contact an Experienced Personal Injury Attorney Today

 If you suffer an injury because of fireworks, you need to protect your rights and speak to an experienced personal injury attorney immediately.
 Be sure to seek medical attention, follow the doctor’s orders, and keep the product.
-Then, call the office of Thomas J. Henry at 866-517-5659 to schedule a consultation today.
+Then, call the office of Thomas J. Henry Law at 866-517-5659 to schedule a consultation today with our firework injury lawyers.
 Our attorneys have represented clients just like you who have suffered burn injuries due to fireworks.